Course Outline

 Details of early feedback on progress

-During tutorials from Week 2 onward, you will also be provided feedback on applied activities that directly align to requirements for the 'Report' assessment.
+During tutorials from Week 2 onward, you will be provided feedback on applied activities that directly align to requirements for the 'Report' assessment.

 Assessment tasks